DarthQadir/COVID-19-Spread-Simulator/README.md

 I have yet to make it objected oriented and I understand it's easier, but it's more important for me to create a working simulation right now.

 # Goal:
-If we leave the virus unchecked, which places it will hit the hardest.
+If we leave the virus unchecked, which places will it hit the hardest?

 # Assumptions for the example below, and in general:
 - It just for Sindh's districts, no neighbouring cities on the border of sindh are involved.